Receiving the news that a loved one has passed is something that none of us can prepare for.

 • Can they provide an estimate in writing, via email or post?

 Make sure you feel entirely comfortable with the funeral director you choose before agreeing to anything.
 You should be confident that this individual can help you to create a loving, comforting and appropriate send-off for the one you love.
-Lel and Sarah’s vision of how funeral care should be offered has tried to be imitated by others but often falls short – our testimonials speak for themselves and we are very proud of the reputation we have built.
+Our vision of how funeral care should be offered has tried to be imitated by others but often falls short – our testimonials speak for themselves and we are very proud of the reputation we have built.

 Click below to download a printable and more comprehensive list of questions to ask a funeral director when making arrangements (provided by The Good Funeral Guide).